rihp/music-ranking-AI/README.md

 # Artist ranking predictor.
 ## Supervised Machine Learning
-¿Can we predict the global ranking of a music artist?
+- Can we predict the global ranking of a music artist?
-¿Will Bad Bunny pass Drake when they release they both new albums?
+- Will Bad Bunny pass Drake when they release new albums?

 What is the `Trend` in the global ranking?
 Is it Seasonal?